Innovation Studies

 Comparing technological hype cycles: towards a theory

-way to characterize developments in technological fields.
-The term appears in
+characterize developments in technological fields.
+The term appears in business

-business as well as in academic domains.
-Consultancy firms offer technological
+as well as in academic domains.
+Consultancy firms offer technological hype

-hype cycle models to determine the state of development of technological fields
+cycle models to determine the state of development of technological fields in

-in order to facilitate strategic investment decisions.
-In Science, Technology
+order to facilitate strategic investment decisions.
+In Science, Technology and

-and Innovation Studies the concept of hype is considered in studies on the
+Innovation Studies the concept of hype is considered in studies on the dynamics

-dynamics of expectations in innovation processes, which focuses on the
+of expectations in innovation processes, which focuses on the performative

-performative force of expectations.
-What is still lacking is a theory of hype
+force of expectations.
+What is still lacking is a theory of hype patterns that

-patterns that is able to explain the different shapes of hype cycles in
+is able to explain the different shapes of hype cycles in different contexts.

-different contexts.
-In this paper we take a first step towards closing this gap
+In this paper we take a first step towards closing this gap by studying and

-by studying and comparing the results of case studies on three hypes in three
+comparing the results of case studies on three hypes in three different

-different empirical domains: voice over internet protocol (VoIP), gene therapy
+empirical domains: voice over internet protocol (VoIP), gene therapy and

-and high-temperature superconductivity.
-The cases differ in terms of the type
+high-temperature superconductivity.
+The cases differ in terms of the type of

-of technology and the characteristics of the application environment.
-We
+technology and the characteristics of the application environment.
+We conclude

-conclude hype patterns indeed vary a lot and that some degree of misalignment
+hype patterns indeed vary a lot and that some degree of misalignment between

 Sjoerd Bakker, Harro van Lente, and Marius Meeus

-actual assessment of expectations and their role in the selection of promising
+expectations and their role in the selection of promising technologies: what

-technologies: what makes one expectation more credible than another and,
+makes one expectation more credible than another and, furthermore, who voices

-(DOE) Hydrogen Program.
-The program takes a central position in the development
+Hydrogen Program.
+The program takes a central position in the development of

 DOE documents, observations during meetings, meeting minutes, and interviews